buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include inline_content.html category="av" slug="pseudobuddhism_brahm" %}
 - Ajahn Brahm reminds us, in his light-hearted way, that for all the traditions and books, real knowledge comes from meditation (or, as Bhikkhu Cintita put it, the joke is passed on to make us laugh).

+{% include inline_content.html category="canon" slug="dedication_longchenpa" %}
+- It's common in many Buddhist cultures to end a meritorious event or auspicious occasion with a short dedication.
+Here is typical such prayer from the Tibetan Tradition… and from me 🙂

 {% include course_feedback.html course="The+Form(s)+of+Buddhism" %}

 {% include generic_further_reading.md %}